Expandable House : Things to note from planning to moving in

 If you plan to modify or fabricate a container on-site to meet your design requirements, the situation becomes even more complicated.
 The key to a container's popularity in transportation lies in its structural integrity, and any modifications could compromise this.
 However, this issue can be addressed by hiring a structurally certified welder to ensure that the modified container maintains good structural stability.

-How much does it cost to build a prefabricated container home?
+How much would it cost to build it?

-Architectural planning fees, which ensure the design complies with regulations.
+Architectural planning fees to ensure the design complies with regulatory requirements.

-Foundation or infrastructure costs, which provide a stable support for the home.
+Foundation or infrastructure costs to provide stable support for the house.

-Electrical and plumbing installation costs, which ensure basic living functions.
+Electrical and plumbing installation costs to ensure basic living functions.

-Flooring and insulation costs, which enhance living comfort.
+Flooring and insulation costs to enhance living comfort.

-Roof and gutter installation costs, which address natural factors like rain.
+Roof and gutter installation costs to protect against natural elements like rain.

-Transporting the container to the site also contributes to the cost.
+Transporting the containers to the site also adds costs.

 UVO products can provide significant assistance in these areas.
-For example, when preparing electrical and plumbing installations, UVO's related supporting products are reliable and can ensure construction quality to a certain extent, reducing the additional costs associated with subsequent equipment problems.
+For example, when preparing for electrical and plumbing installations, UVO's related supporting products are reliable and can ensure construction quality to a certain extent, thereby reducing the additional costs caused by subsequent equipment failures.We can pre-install electrical and water pipes for basic living functions, pre-install insulation materials on the floors, and add roofs and gutters for your convenience.

 Depending on your design requirements, you may need to design a container of various sizes.
 Building codes in countries like Australia and some European countries specify a minimum internal ceiling height of 2.4 meters for habitable rooms.
-Our UVO expandable container homes are 2.48 meters high.
+The standard 20ft dimensions are: 5900mm long, 6454mm wide, and 2480mm high.
+However, we can customize different sizes, such as 30ft (9000mm long, 6160mm wide, and 2480mm high) and 40ft (11800mm long, 6160mm wide, and 2480mm high).

 Before you begin